 - How often the agreement is updated, and by whom

-LLC owners need Federal employer identification numbers to open a business bank account or hire employees.
+An LLC business owner needs Federal employer identification numbers to open a business bank account or hire employees.

 The Internal Revenue Service (IRS) and other government agencies use the Federal employer identification number to identify taxpayer information needed for tax purposes, especially in cases where individuals are not eligible for Social Security Numbers (SSN).

-It is made up of nine digits and is also known as a Federal Tax ID Number.
+It comprises nine digits, also known as a Federal Tax ID Number.

-The Federal employer identification number (EIN) can be obtained by completing an EIN application, which the IRS provides online at their website.
+The Federal employer identification number (EIN) can be obtained by completing an EIN application, which the IRS provides online.

-Once your business entity has been approved and recognized as a Georgia LLC, you will need to obtain business licenses depending on the industry and location of your business.
+Once your business entity has been approved and recognized as a Georgia LLC with an LLC business bank account and a registered agent, you will need to obtain business licenses depending on the industry and location of your business.

-Permits and licenses may vary from city to city or even county to county, so it's best to stay informed.
+Permits and licenses may vary from city to city or county, so staying informed is best.

-For example, if your business operates in the field of alcoholic beverages, health, zoning, or sales, you will need to contact that specific city/county and check for additional requirements.
+For example, if your business operates in alcoholic beverages, health, zoning, or sales, you must contact that specific city/county and check for additional requirements.

-Business owners who want to set up a professional LLC will also need additional documentation.
+LLC owners who want to set up a professional LLC need additional documentation.

-The safest way to ensure you have all the permits for your professional LLC is to visit the Georgia Secretary of State website and browse through their list of boards and licensed professions.
+The safest way to ensure you have all the permits to create your LLC is to visit the Secretary of State's website and browse their list of boards and licensed professions.

-Annual registration is required to pay taxes and file a report with the Secretary of State.
+An LLC annual report in Georgia, also known as an LLC annual registration in some states, is required to pay taxes to the Secretary of State.
 The annual registration process takes 15 minutes to complete online.

 The annual registration fee is $50.